alibaba/xquic/docs/API.md

 Congestion control settings.

 #### xqc_cong_ctrl_callback_t
-Definition of congestion control callback functions, if application wants to implements its own congestion control algorithm, may implements the callback functions included in this structure, and set to xquic by _**xqc_server_set_conn_settings**_ or _**xqc_connect**_ interfaces with _**xqc_conn_settings_t**_ parameter.
+Definition of congestion control callback functions, applications may include its own congestion control algorithm, by implementing the callback functions included in this struct, and passing the implementation to xquic by _**xqc_server_set_conn_settings**_ or _**xqc_connect**_ interfaces with _**xqc_conn_settings_t**_ parameter.

 #### xqc_conn_ssl_config_t
 SSL config for xquic connections, mainly for xquic clients.

 #### xqc_linger_t
-xquic introduces a mechanism like _SO_LINGER_ option of tcp, will delay connection closure until all data buffered is sent.
+xquic introduces a mechanism like _SO_LINGER_ option of tcp, will delay connection closing until all buffered data are sent.

 ### xqc_conn_stats_t
-QUIC connection statistics information, including sending and receiving of transported data, network estimating, early data, connection error, etc.
+QUIC connection statistics information, including sending and receiving of transported data, network usage estimation, early data, connection error, etc.

 see _**xqc_conn_get_stats**_.